 The main idea of accessing BRM decision tables is through the session bean we have developed (using either the local or remote interface depending on the SAP PI system setup).
 To access the session bean from the UDF, we need to use the technique called Java Reflection.
 Below is the complete code of the UDF library.

-OK, we have now completed all the developments.
+We have now completed all the developments.
 It’s time for testing!

 6. Testing in SAP PI message mapping